Svenskithesource/PyArmor-Unpacker/README.md

 <img src="https://user-images.githubusercontent.com/40274381/179605917-a3f3544f-f8f4-4852-9735-ffdc248d244c.png" width="50%"/><br/>
 If we filter this now by searching for "bootstrap", we will get the following.<br/>
 <img src="https://user-images.githubusercontent.com/40274381/179606874-c01c4817-793f-4162-9180-db698ae5a607.png" width="50%"/><br/>
-When we watch the disassembly on the first search result you see that there is a reference of "_errno" indicating that there could be some error raised, a few lines below that we can see the error that we get in Python.<br/>
+When we watch the disassembly on the first search result you see that there is a reference of `_errno` indicating that there could be some error raised, a few lines below that we can see the error that we get in Python.<br/>
 <img src="https://user-images.githubusercontent.com/40274381/179607650-65743a16-0cea-4460-9679-646757061535.png"/><br/>
 When we just NOP everything from the point of the jump that jumps over the code that triggers the error to the return there is no way that the error could be raised.<br/>
 <img src="https://user-images.githubusercontent.com/40274381/179608107-6a864a9e-b79d-41ea-b1f4-e19c1dd68e84.png"/><br/>